hdocmsu/hdocmsu.github.io/_pages/resume.md

 ### **Selected Publications**

-Full list of publicatoins can be seen at [Publicatoins](https://hdocmsu.github.io/publications/)
+Full list of publications can be seen at [Publications](https://hdocmsu.github.io/publications/)

 <div class="card_for_cv">
 <ul>